clawpack/doc/doc/fgout.rst

-The default spatial interpolation method used to assign values to fgout points at each time step is to assume the computational solution is constant in each finite volume cell and simply evaluate this value in the cell that includes the fgout point.
+The default spatial interpolation method used to assign values to fgout points at each time step is to assume the computational solution is constant in each finite volume cell and simply evaluate this value in the finest AMR level grid cell that includes the fgout point.
 This is controlled by the parameter `method = 0` in subroutine `fgout_interp` in `$CLAW/geoclaw/src/2d/shallow/fgout_module.f90`.
-This is generally recommended rather than setting `method = 1`, which gives linear interpolation between finite volume cell centers, because interpolating `h`, `B`, and `eta` separately near the shore can lead to unphysically large values of `h` and/or `eta`.
+This is generally recommended rather than setting `method = 1`, which gives linear interpolation between finite volume cell centers, because interpolating `h`, `B`, and `eta` separately near the shore can lead to unphysically large values of `h` and/or `eta` (see :ref:`nearshore_interp`).

 Similarly, the temporal intepolation between the two neighboring time steps is done by simply using the value at the later time step, as controlled by the